neogeoss/EMBED_Mammo_Models/README.md

 3.5th_stage_ljpeg_to_png.zip : This file contains LJPEG codec and the python script that converts DDSM LJPEG images into 16BIT PNGs.
 Although I compiled LJPEG codec, you may need to recompile it for your own system.
 Visit and ask the author how to compile it : https://github.com/aaalgo/ljpeg.
 If my binary works, it is fine.

-4th_stage_CBIS_DDSM_data_prep.ipynb : It preprocesses a public dataset, CBIS-DDSM, to mix it with the most recently released EMBED dataset.
+4th_stage_CBIS_DDSM_data_prep.ipynb : It preprocesses a public dataset, CBIS-DDSM/DDSM, to mix it with the most recently released EMBED dataset.
 It reads metadata.csv of CBIS-DDSM and labels each mammogram with benign and malignant.
 It also converts DICOM files into 16 Bit PNGs.

-5th_stage_CBIS_DDSM_EMBED.ipynb : It mixes EMBED and CBIS-DDSM together and produce mixed train, mixed validation sets.
+5th_stage_CBIS_DDSM_EMBED.ipynb : It mixes EMBED and CBIS-DDSM/DDSM together and produce mixed train, mixed validation sets.
 However, test set only contain EMBED dataset only.
 Mix ratio is 60:20:20.

 6th_stage_modelling_combined.ipynb : Resnet models are trained by mixed train sets, validation sets, and test sets. store the trained model into a file, also records performance metrics into CSV files.